2 Timothy 2 – Advice to a Young Pastor

 ii.
 Yet at the same time, Paul knew that all the work he did was the gift of God’s grace in him: I labored more abundantly than they all, yet not I, but the grace of God which was with me (1 Corinthians 15:10).
 Paul knew the balance of working hard, yet always knowing it is all of grace.

 c.
 Must be the first to partake of the crops: When Timothy had spiritual food to give to the congregation, he must eat of it first.
-If he isn’t being fed from the Word of God, he can’t really feed others.
+If he wasn’t being fed from the Word of God, he couldn’t really feed others.

 i.
 An effective pastor or teacher will get more out of the message than the audience does, and his time of preparation to teach God’s word will also be a time of warm fellowship with God.